XSEDE/ipf/docs/INSTALL.md

 * The preferred way to authenticate is via an X.509 host certificate and key.
 You can place these files wherever you like (the configuration program will ask you for their location), but the default locations are /etc/grid-security/xdinfo-hostcert.pem and /etc/grid-security/xdinfo-hostkey.pem.
 These files must be readable by the user that runs the information gathering workflows.

-* Submit an XSEDE ticket to authenticate your server to the XSEDE RabbitMQ services.
+* Submit an XSEDE ticket to authoritze your server to publish XSEDE's RabbitMQ services.
 If you will authenticate via X.509, include the output of 'openssl x509 -in path/to/cert.pem -nameopt RFC2253 -subject -noout' in your ticket.
 If you will authenticate via username and password, state that and someone will contact you.

 Note: The xdinfo user as created by the ipf-xsede rpm installation has /bin/nologin set as its shell by default.
 This is because for most purposes, the xdinfo user doesn’t need an interactive shell.
 However, for some of the initial setup, it is easiest to use the xdinfo user with an interactive shell (so that certain environment variables like MODULEPATH can be discovered.)
 Thus, it is recommended that the configuration steps are run after something like the following: